dgerabagi/data-curation-environment/flattened_repo.md

         *   Trigger a `ForceRefresh` message to the PCPP frontend.

 3.  **Frontend (`view.tsx`):**
-    *   Add "Import History" and "Export History" buttons/icons to the header or a settings menu.
+    *   Add "Save History" and "Load History" buttons/icons to the cycle navigator toolbar.
+    *   Initially, these buttons can be present but disabled, to be fully implemented in a subsequent cycle.
     *   The `onClick` handlers will trigger the corresponding IPC messages.
 </file>